 (2) Turn left and follow the path across two fields following the field boundary; it can be muddy here after a rain.
 You will leave the fields at the road B1281

-(5) Follow the path, at a junction I tend to take the better right-hand track as shown on the map but the smaller left-hand path can also be taken as it re-joins the main path further along.
+(5) Follow the path, at a junction I tend to take the right-hand track as shown on the map but the smaller left-hand path can also be taken as it re-joins the main path further along.
 The main track has woodland on the left and open fields on the right, it then contours around the top of a small stream feeding into the dene.
 Keep following the track until you come to a notice board on the left, shortly after this you will come to a place where the path splits into three.
+(Photo)

 (6) The left-hand path goes downhill and into the dene, take the right-hand path which is faint and which heads into woodland, crossing some fallen trees before it is bordered on the right by a small stream called Priest's Gill. ( The center path also goes into the wood and curves around to join the right-hand path) The path then crosses Preist's Gill and wends it way downwards and into the bottom of Castle Eden Dene.
+(Please note that in autumn, winter and early spring the right hand path is fine.
+In summer it becomes very overgrown and in these circumstances it is better to take the left hand path down and then turn right at the junction with the main path in the dene bottom)

 (7) Turn right on the good path in the dene bottom and head eastwards, crossing a small footbridge and turning right again on the other side of Castle Eden Burn.
 The path is good and quickly leads to a junction.
 Ignore the good track which leads uphill on the left towards the main road, instead, take the path along the dene bottom with the burn on your right.
 This leads to a tunnel under the road.